Learn how to make gravy from turkey drippings for the best holiday meal! 15 minutes is all you need to make this Roast Turkey Gravy from Scratch.

 NEVER MISS A POST!
 FOLLOW ME ON:

-Kitchen tools you’ll need to make homemade roast turkey gravy:
+Kitchen tools you’ll need to make gravy from scratch:

 - A roasting pan for collecting the turkey juices is essential – check out my favourite roasting pan with a rack here.